humdrum-tools/humdrum-documentation/guide/ch34/index.md

 Interval vectors identify the frequency of occurrence of various interval-classes for a given pitch-class set.
 The
 <span class="tool">iv</span> command generates the six-element interval
-vector for any of several types of inputs \-- including semitones ([`**semits`](/rep/semits)), pitch-class ([`**pc`](/rep/pc)), normal form
+vector for any of several types of inputs &mdash; including semitones ([`**semits`](/rep/semits)), pitch-class ([`**pc`](/rep/pc)), normal form
 ([`**nf`](/rep/nf)), prime form